For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 URBN Center, 410A

-Andrew Zitcer is the director of the Urban Strategy graduate program, and an assistant professor of Arts Administration and Museum Leadership.
+Andrew Zitcer is the director of the Urban Strategy graduate program, and an associate professor of Arts Administration.
 He teaches courses in civic engagement, research design and methods, creative placemaking, and cultural policy.
-Andrew’s research focuses on cooperative social and economic practices, as well as the role of arts in community and economic development.
-His work has been published in Urban Geography, Antipode, Planning Theory & Practice and the Journal of Planning Education & Research.
+Andrew’s research focuses on cooperative social and economic practices, as well as the role of arts in sustaining democracy.
+His book, Practicing Cooperation: Mutual Aid Beyond Capitalism was published by University of Minnesota Press in 2021.
+A co-edited volume with Tom Borrup, Democracy as Creative Practice: Weaving a Culture of Civic Life, was published by Routledge in 2024.
+Andrew’s work has been published in Urban Geography, Antipode, Planning Theory & Practice and the Journal of Planning Education & Research.

 Prior to coming to Drexel, Andrew worked as cultural asset manager at the University of Pennsylvania, coordinating a series of community based arts interventions including a performing arts venue, art gallery, and artist in residency program.
 He co-founded the Rotunda, a community arts space that hosts hundreds of free performances and draws over 20,000 people annually.
 Andrew has served on the boards of Headlong Dance Theater, Kol Tzedek Synagogue, and the West Philadelphia Cultural Alliance/Paul Robeson House.